greenape/risky-business-of-asking-for-help/notes/README.md

 ## Parameters to vary

 -	Payoffs
 	-	All?
-Set a max of 100 (pos for payoffs, - for costs) and use a 0-1 multiplier
+Set a max of 100 (pos for payoffs, - for costs) and use a 0-1 multiplier (13 in all)
--	Sharing
+-	Sharing (4 in all)

 ## Parameters to fix

 -	Type proportions
 	-	All good people for assessors
 	-	Percentages of need from CLC.
 16.2% moderate, 9% severe, 74.8% no need.

+## Measures to add

+-	Percentage referred and signalled honestly
+-	Percentage not referred and signalled honestly